-The event will provide opportunities to raise awareness about global issues, explore the environment, participate in community service, make friends from around the world, and deepen understanding of developments in science and technology.
+The event provided opportunities to raise awareness about global issues, explore the environment, participate in community service, make friends from around the world, and deepen understanding of developments in science and technology.
 The world jamboree is a unique opportunity for participants to experience an exciting program of activities, including: Global Development Village, City of Science, Cross Road of Culture, and the Peace Program.

 Dates: Tuesday, July 28th – Saturday, August 8th, 2015

 Jamboree Theme: “Wa: a Spirit of Unity” is the theme for the 23rd World Scout Jamboree.
 The kanji character “wa” means harmony, unity, friendship, and peace.
 It is in this spirit that the Scout Association of Japan will welcome Scouts from around the world to the 2015 World Scout Jamboree.